2025 Election Results

 A cartoon illustration of a wedge of yellow cheese with holes.

-Round Up For Change Nominees
+Round Up For Change 2026 Recipients:

 Colorful logo of the Berkshire Art Center with stylized letters and the name written below.